eradiate/eradiate/docs/rst/developer_guide/dev_install.rst

 Prerequisites
 -------------

+The development installation requires that the `Pixi <https://pixi.sh/>`_ package manager is installed on the host machine.
+This tool replaces Conda and a lot of in-house tools that were previously maintained by the development team.

-Before cloning the Git repository and compiling the code, ensure that your machine meets the requirements listed below.
+Next, make sure that your machine meets the requirements listed below:

 .. csv-table::
    :header: Requirement, Tested version